 Door County Forgeworks does more than produce hand-crafted blades.
 Many of Ric’s customers also become his students.
 They come to the shop in small groups and spend a weekend learning how to transform a block of steel into a pattern-welded tool they will carry for years.

 Ric’s students place their faith in the superior craftsmanship and reliability of a hand-forged blade.
-“I get a lot of servicemen in here, Army and Marine Corps in particular,” he says.
+“I get a lot of servicemen in here, Army and Marine Corps in particular,” he said.
 “They come and make a knife that they're going to carry through their military career.”
 Ric is honored that they choose to come to his shop.
 “It’s an awesome responsibility to help a service member make one of these knives, because they might need it one day.”

 Grainger is proud to supply shops like Door County Forgeworks with professional grade tools and equipment.
 Find out more about how Grainger can help you get the most out of your machining, welding, cutting, grinding, and fabrication operations here.